 Academic integrity is a fundamental concept in all academic disciplines.
+It concerns submitting one's own work only, not passing on work to other students, properly citing the work of others, using proper data or records, and behaving properly during exams.
 It is how we show respect for the ideas and language of others in our field.
 It is also how we demonstrate that we have thoughtfully reflected on those ideas, and how these ideas have informed our own.
 When we apply the principles of academic integrity, we become better thinkers, communicators, and inquirers-important traits in the IB Learner Profile (IBO.org, The IB learner profile 2023).